PawelDabrowski83/CarServiceCRM/README.md

 # CarServiceCRM

 <p>Simple CRM on Servlet+JSP, Dao implementation and data object separation.</p>
-<p>There is no Spring or Hibernate on purpose, because I am practicing servlets.
+<p>There is no Spring or Hibernate on purpose, because I am practicing servlets.<br/>
 CRUD - there is no Delete operation, only Update with set active = 0.</p>

 Database model: